 CBS: Face the Nation is a news analysis program airing on Sundays on CBS TV and radio.
-The show is moderated by Margaret Brennan, senior foreign affairs correspondent for CBS News.
+The show is moderated by Margaret Brennan, chief foreign affairs correspondent for CBS News.
 The show, based in Washington, D.C., debuted in 1954 and includes interviews with public officials and analysis from a panel of journalists.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

 Reliability scores for articles and shows are on a scale of 0-64.
 Scores above 40 are generally good; scores below 24 are generally problematic.
 Scores between 24-40 indicate a range of possibilities, with some sources falling there because they are heavy in opinion and analysis, and some because they have a high variation in reliability between articles.